Graphics4Science: Computer Graphics for Scientific Impacts

 Acknowledgement

-We thank Siyuan Chen, Liwen Wangcao for their help in preparing the course website and group chats.
+We thank Siyuan Chen, Caoliwen Wang, and Kevin Chen for their help in preparing the course website, setting up group chats, and refining the slides.

 BibTex